 [ Updated for UWP apps on Windows 10.
 For Windows 8.x articles, see the archive ]

 - What happens when a Universal Windows Platform (UWP) app is started, suspended, resumed, and terminated.

-- How to activate apps by using a contract or extension.
+- How to launch apps by using a URI or by file activation.

-- How to use background tasks which allow a UWP app to do work even when the app is not in the foreground.
+- How to use background tasks, which allow a UWP app to do work while the app itself is not in the foreground.

-- How to add a splash screen to your app.
+- How to add and configure a splash screen for your app.

 The app lifecycle